Telemetry

 How much overhead does Telemetry take?

-In most situations, Telemetry has minimal impact on your game's performance.
+In most situations, Telemetry's overhead scales directly with the amount of markup you have enabled.
 Telemetry uses a single memory buffer you provide at startup so its memory impact is well understood.

 Can I have Telemetry 'always on'?

 Yes!
-It's often a good practice to leave Telemetry on but 'paused', only recording when you encounter a particularly slow area of your game.
+It's often a good practice to leave Telemetry on but 'paused', only recording when you encounter a particularly slow area of your app.

 How big are Telemetry's data files?

-Uncompressed Telemetry data files vary in size depending on the amount of data a game generates, but long sessions can easily run into multiple gigabytes of data.
-NTFS is highly recommended.
+Uncompressed Telemetry data files vary in size depending on the amount of markup enabled, but long sessions can easily run into multiple gigabytes of data.

 What platforms does Telemetry support?